 And, finally, whether post-workout or at other times, avoid anything:

 Choose whole foods, full of nutrition and high in nutrients, and you’ll feel good before, during and after your workout – and in life, generally.

-Aside from your protein powder and, if chosen, carbohydrate powder, there are other post-workout supplements that will help you recover quickly.
+Aside from your protein powder and, if chosen, carbohydrate powder, other post-workout supplements will help you recover quickly.
 Talk with your health professional or contact us for more information about what the best post-workout supplements may be for you.

 To help muscle synthesis (growth) and avoid Delayed Onset Muscle Soreness (DOMS), Branched Chain Amino Acids (BCAAs) can help, studies have shown.
 One such study, in the Journal of Sports Medicine and Physical Fitness, found BCAAs to be a “useful supplement” for muscle recovery.